-Camden Policy CC4 Air quality.
+- Camden Policy CC4 Air quality. - New London Plan (emerging) SI1

 3.6 Transport

 The transport of people between buildings is the second largest source of CO2 emissions in the UK after energy use in buildings and remains the main source of many local pollutants.
 Energy use and emissions from transport are growing at 4% per year, while the effects of climate change are becoming more severe.